 A colleague had already warned us and indeed CDG must be one of the worst airports I have ever changed planes in.
 Confusing, unorganised and smelling of overused deep fryer fat and urinal blocks.
 It is apparently also made up of different climate zones, as you sweat or freeze to death alternately.

-That passport inspections within the Schengen-Zone had been introduced a few days earlier due to the European refugee crises, did not exactly help.
+The passport inspections within the Schengen-Zone which had been introduced a few days earlier due to the European refugee crises, did not exactly help.

 Second Leg Inflight

-Inflight service commenced with a round of hot towels (of the real cloth variety) and handing out menu cards and headsets.
+Inflight service commenced with a round of hot towels (of the real cloth variety), menu cards and headsets.
 The drink menu is comprehensive and includes Western and Japanese beers and spirits as well as French champagne.
 The meals are the same as in regular economy, enhanced by mid-flight snacks such as cup noodles.

 45 Minutes into the flight dinner came bento box style, carefully arranged and presented on a large tray.
 Delicious miso soup completed the meal.